Department/Division

 Summary:

-Under general direction, this position is responsible for administering a full range of grant related finance and administration activities for the agency.
+Under general direction, the Grants Manager is responsible for developing and managing a pipeline of current and prospective grant funders that align with the agency’s priorities.
+This position is responsible for administering a full range of grant related finance and administration activities for the agency including the submission of grant proposals and management of awards.
 Serves as the agency’s representative with Federal, State and local grantor agencies.
-Manages agency’s participation in federal and state grants process, including development, requests, reporting, submittals and closeouts.
+Manages agency’s participation in federal and state grants process including development, requests, reporting, submittals and closeouts.
 Serves as the Agency’s primary support person for required grant participation compliance including Disadvantaged Business Enterprise (DBE) Liaison and Title VI Officer.

 Distinguishing Characteristics: